 Digital Imaging Services

-Avery's Digital Imaging Studio is closed for new photography through December 2020 as a result of the ongoing coronavirus pandemic.
+Avery's Digital Imaging Studio is closed for new photography through January 2021 as a result of the ongoing coronavirus pandemic.
 We regularly evaluate the options for reopening and appreciate your understanding.
 Please check this page for updates, and write to Avery Imaging with any questions.

 Under normal circumstances, we offer several options for you to create or receive digital files representing our materials for research, teaching, publication, and exhibition.
 While we are not accepting new imaging requests, in some cases we may have existing digital files available.
 If you are interested in this possibility, please write to the department where the material is held to assess the options.

 Architectural rare books, treatises, dissertations and trade catalogs

 Art objects owned by Columbia University